 Wildlife SOS Founders Kartick Satyanarayan and Geeta Seshamani welcomed the Commissioner Kumar at the opening ceremony, where he inaugurated the Hospital by unveiling the stone.
 The Wildlife SOS team then gave a tour of the Elephant Hospital to the Commissioner and visiting dignitaries.

 The new jumbo hospital is capable of conducting a variety of important laboratory tests for the elephants.
-It has wireless digital radiological capabilities, ultrasound, laser therapy, an in-house pathology lab, and a medical hoist for comfortably lifting disabled elephants and moving them around the treatment area.
+It has wireless digital radiological capabilities, laser therapy, an in-house pathology lab, and a medical hoist for comfortably lifting disabled elephants and moving them around the treatment area.
 There is also a digital weighing scale, a protected-contact elephant restraining device, a hydrotherapy pool, and quarantine enclosures.
 All of this will enable regular check-ups as well as out-of-routine treatments.

 An observation deck was built into the hospital so that elephant-care practitioners and students can observe and learn about elephant treatments from a perfect vantage point.
 Our goal first and foremost is to provide the best treatment for elephants in Asia, but we also aim to make the Wildlife SOS Elephant Hospital instrumental in this field, spreading knowledge on topics like elephant-care best practices, humane elephant management, and cutting-edge veterinary procedures.
 We want this to be a place of healing as well as a place of learning.